ryan-steed-usa/moz-update-checker/README.md

 # Moz Update Checker
-<ins>*Moz Update Checker*</ins> is a [**WebExtension Manifest V2**](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/manifest_version) add-on intended to check for [**_Mozilla_**](https://www.mozilla.org) browser updates.
+<ins>***Moz Update Checker***</ins> is a [**WebExtension Manifest V2**](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/manifest_version) add-on intended to check for [**_Mozilla_**](https://www.mozilla.org) browser updates.
 Due to the rapidly evolving technological security landscape, browser updates are essential in our modern age.
 But not all operating systems/configurations permit timely automatic updates and this add-on can especially benefit these circumstances.

+Available on the ***Mozilla Firefox Add-on repository*** [here](https://addons.mozilla.org/en-US/firefox/addon/moz-update-checker/).

 ## Usage
 This extension is particularly useful for [AppImage](https://github.com/AppImage/AppImageKit), [Portable](https://en.wikipedia.org/wiki/Portable_application), [Tarball](), and manually compiled installations.
-Once installed and when the browser is opened in the future, the current version is compared with the latest available version.
+Once installed, and when the browser is opened in the future, the current version is compared with the latest available version.
 If a new version is detected, both a desktop notification and a new tab (by default) will open to display update information.

 <img width="383" height="381" alt="image" src="https://github.com/user-attachments/assets/25f682ba-2955-45aa-ba86-d9e65d3c1509" />

 Updates will then continue to be checked in the background every 12 hours by default.
-Results are cached to reduce network activity but clicking the status image can force a refresh.
+Results are cached to reduce network activity but clicking the status image on the status page can force a refresh.
 Failed network connections are automatically retried 3 times before reaching a failure state.

 <img width="465" height="273" alt="image" src="https://github.com/user-attachments/assets/6d0b6c5b-359b-4c0c-b717-5c20ed9df801" />